 Murano, located just a few kilometres from Venice, is famous for its high quality glass.
 A visit to one of Murano’s glass factories can be an interesting and educational experience, where tourists can see how glass is made and buy unique works of art made of glass.

 Murano glass is renowned for its vivid colours, delicate shapes and intricate designs.
 This is due to the unique production techniques and the quality of the materials used.
 Murano glass is also known for its durability, scratch resistance and ability to withstand extreme temperatures.

 Colours in Venice

-I could say that Murano is an island that you fall in love immediately and irrevocably.
-Although it’s somewhat similar to the historic center of Venice, Murano has a little something extra – very quiet.
-Murano is an archipelago of small islands joined together by bridges.
-The island is famous for its history linked to the art glassware.
+Murano I would say is an island you fall in love with immediately and irrevocably.
+Although it is somewhat similar to the historic centre of Venice, the island of Murano has something extra – a lot of tranquillity.
+Murano is an archipelago of small islands linked by bridges.

-Murano impressed me very much with colorful and neat buildings, narrow streets that get lost in a maze.
-Images captured on the island of Murano are spectacular.
+The island of Murano impressed me a lot with its colourful and neat buildings, narrow streets where you get lost like in a maze.
+The images captured on Murano Island are spectacular.

-Nothing can be more beautiful than a ride in such harmony, in which the soul can breathe in peace and quiet, and the eyes may enrich the unspeakable beauty.
+Nothing can be more beautiful than a walk in such harmony, where the soul can breathe peace and quiet and the eyes can be enriched by indescribable beauties.

 Follow me on Instagram and Facebook